rharless99/Plotly-challenge-2020-harless/README.md

 The Demographic box took in all key value pairs from the json file to give a summary for each id.

 The horizontal bar graph and bubble chart were done using Plotly and gathering the parts of the json file necessary to build the graphs.

+**Special Note:  No graphs appear until you make a selection form the dropdown menu selector.